taiki-e/portable-atomic/README.md

 portable-atomic = { version = "1", default-features = false }
 ```

-If your crate supports no-std environment and requires atomic CAS, enabling the `require-cas` feature will allow the `portable-atomic` to display helpful error messages to users on targets requiring additional action on the user side to provide atomic CAS.
+If your crate supports no-std environment and requires atomic CAS, enabling the `require-cas` feature will allow the `portable-atomic` to display a [helpful error message](https://github.com/taiki-e/portable-atomic/pull/100) to users on targets requiring additional action on the user side to provide atomic CAS.

 ```toml
 [dependencies]